-As the national technical authority for physical and personnel security, one of CPNI’s aims is to ensure that security products and systems continually evolve to meet the needs of the national infrastructure and crowded places, and that appropriate technology can be drawn upon to protect important sites.
+CPNI is the national technical authority for physical and personnel security.
+One of CPNI’s aims is to ensure that security products and systems continually evolve to meet the needs of the national infrastructure and crowded places, and that appropriate technology is able to be drawn upon to protect important sites.
 Developers and suppliers of counter-unmanned aerial system (C-UAS) technology have an important role to play through the provision of products and services that are effective, sustainable and lawful.

-Applications should only be completed by manufacturers of C-UAS DTI technologies, authorised resellers or C-UAS system integrators.
-It is anticipated that products put forward for testing will have previously undergone extensive field tests/demonstrations by CPNI or other partner organisations.
+Applications should be completed by manufacturers of C-UAS detect, track and identify technologies, authorised resellers or C-UAS system integrators only.
+It is anticipated that products put forward for testing would have previously undergone extensive field tests/demonstrations by CPNI or other partner organisations.

-If you wish to register interest in having a C-UAS DTI system evaluated for inclusion in the CPNI CSE, then please send an email to [email protected].
+If you wish to register interest to have a C-UAS DTI system evaluated for inclusion in the CPNI CSE, please send an email to [email protected].
 The email subject must state: “CPNI Standard Application Request” and you must provide the following information:

 - Named point of contact

 - Country Company is registered in

 - Simple summary of system (i.e. data sheet, Web link etc)